det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 This repository contains the data used for the 14N+n total cross section paper and this README provides instructions for recreating the 431 keV (lab frame) plot contrasting the Harvey and deBoer/ELBE data.
 While this is not a replication of the full analysis, it does have the final parameters for the AZURE2 `.azr` files and all of the datasets used, and illustrates what the units and frames of all the input and output files are.

+## Getting Help

+To get help with these instructions, or if you have any suggestions, please open a GitHub issue.
+If you prefer, you can also contact the author (Amy Roberts) at `amy.roberts@ucdenver.edu`.

 ## Get the code and data

 ### Get AZURE2